CaptainCrowbar/prion-lib/rs-core/common.md

 `0x01020300`); `to32()` truncates elements higher than 255 and ignores the string element.

+Following the common convention that version suffixes are used to designate pre-release builds, versions with a suffix are ordered before the same version without the suffix.

 ## Constants and literals ##

 ### Arithmetic literals ###